HTTP-RPC/Lima/README.md

 ```

 ## LMScrollView
 The `LMScrollView` class extends `UIScrollView` to simplify the declaration of scrollable content.
-It presents a single content view, optionally allowing the user to scroll in one or both directions.
+The following properties determine how the content will be presented:

+* `isFitToWidth`
+* `isFitToHeight`

-The `isFitToWidth` and `isFitToHeight` properties determine how the content will be presented.
-When both values are set to `false` (the default), the scroll view will automatically display scroll bars when needed, allowing the user to pan in both directions to see the content in its entirety.
+When both values are `false` (the default), the scroll view will automatically display scroll bars when needed, allowing the user to pan in both directions to see the content in its entirety.

 When `fitToWidth` is set to `true`, the scroll view will ensure that the width of its content matches the width of its adjusted content area, causing the content to wrap and scroll in the vertical direction only.
-The vertical scroll bar will be displayed when necessary, but the horizontal scroll bar will never be shown, since the width of the content will never exceed the width of the scroll view:
+The vertical scroll bar will appear when necessary, and the horizontal scroll bar will never be shown.

 When `fitToHeight` is `true`, the scroll view will ensure that the height of its content matches the height of its adjusted content area, causing the content to wrap and scroll in the horizontal direction only.
-The vertical scroll bar will never be shown, and the horizontal scroll bar will appear when necessary.
+The horizontal scroll bar will appear when necessary, and the vertical scroll bar will never be shown.

 Setting both properties to `true` produces the same behavior as anchoring a subview to all sides of an `LMAnchorView`.

 ## LMTableViewCell and LMTableViewHeaderFooterView
-The `LMTableViewCell` and `LMTableViewHeaderFooterView` classes facilitates the declaration of custom table view content.
+The `LMTableViewCell` and `LMTableViewHeaderFooterView` classes facilitate the declaration of custom table view content.
 They can also be used as the base class for custom cell and header/footer view classes.
 For [example](LimaTest/TableViewCellController.swift):

 <img src="README/table-view-cell.png" width="250px"/>